danielsan80/jobboy-bundle/README.md

 JobBoyBundle is the Symfony Bundle to integrate and configure JobBoy in your Symfony app.

-This is part of the [JobBoy project](https://github.com/danielsan80/jobboy-doc)
+The documentation is available [here](https://github.com/danielsan80/jobboy-doc/blob/master/doc/jobboy-bundle.md)